Cost of Living in Costa Rica

 Cost of Living Overview

-Costa Rica is the most expensive country in Central America, yet still significantly more affordable than the United States, Canada or Europe.
-A single person lives comfortably from $1,300/month; a couple from $2,100/month.
+Costa Rica is the most expensive country in Central America, yet still significantly more affordable than North America or Europe.
+A single person lives comfortably from $1,200/month; a couple from $2,000/month.
+Trust verified local experts who deliver fair local pricing as part of your safe harbor relocation.

 What Affects Your Budget